Jury chosen for US Senator Menendez's corruption trial | Politics

 Menendez also was accused of trying to interfere in a federal criminal case against Daibes in New Jersey, and in state criminal cases involving two of Uribe's associates.
 Prosecutors have said FBI agents found more than $480,000 of cash in the Menendezes' home, much stashed in clothing, closets and a safe.

-Prosecutors are expected to detail what they consider a complex and sordid array of corruption that lasted from 2018 to 2023.
-The Menendezes are accused of accepting hundreds of thousands of dollars in bribes from Hana, Daibes and insurance broker Jose Uribe, in exchange for the senator's providing political favors and aid to Egypt and Qatar.

-Prosecutors have said the senator promised to help Egypt obtain arms sales and other aid, helped Hana obtain a lucrative monopoly on certifying that meat exports to Egypt conformed to Islamic law, and tried to help Daibes secure millions of dollars from a Qatari investment fund.
-Menendez also was accused of trying to interfere in a federal criminal case against Daibes in New Jersey, and in state criminal cases involving two of Uribe's associates.

-Prosecutors have said FBI agents found more than $480,000 of cash in the Menendezes' home, much stashed in clothing, closets and a safe.
 Bribes also included more than $100,000 in gold bars, and a $60,000 Mercedes-Benz convertible, according to prosecutors.
+Uribe pleaded guilty in March to bribery and fraud, and agreed to cooperate with prosecutors.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)